 What is a cataract?

 A cataract is a clouding of the lens in the eye.
 This clouding affects vision.
 A cataract can happen in one or both eyes, but does not spread from one eye to the other.
 Most cataracts happen as the result of aging, and they are very common in older people.
+If left untreated, cataracts cause progressive vision loss and can affect your daily activities of living like reading, using the computer, and driving.
+Fortunately, the surgery for cataract removal and replacement with an artificial lens implant (also known as intraocular lens) is very safe and effective.
 More than half of all Americans will have had a cataract at one time or another by the time they are 80 years old.

 How do cataracts affect vision?